Skip to Main Content

 to find legal journal articles, don't select the "Legal Documents" radio button

-Focuses on over 2200 law journals, case law, and historical and government documents.
-Some United States collections: the Congressional Record, Federal Register, and Code of Federal Regulations, and parts of the Serial Set.
-Other notable collections include international treaties and agreements, Canon law materials, English legal materials, and United Nations legal materials.
-The detailed Help section offers videos, guides to topics and collections, and search instructions.
+Focuses on law journals, case law, and government documents.
+Some United States collections include the Congressional Record, Federal Register, Code of Federal Regulations, and parts of the Serial Set.
+Other notable collections offered are the US state collections, Canon law materials, international treaties and agreements, English legal materials, and United Nations legal materials.

 Includes local, regional, national, and international newspapers, as well as non-English language news; business information about US and international companies; federal, state and international legal materials including case law, media transcripts, and more.